Optimizing Multi-level Magic State Factories for Fault-Tolerant Quantum Architectures: The Assembly Process

 Combining the previous equations, we obtain the following relations between the number of distillation units and code distances between levels, which are given for the uppermost, intermediate, and lowermost levels, respectively, as

 In the lowermost level, the magic state preparation rate $D_{0}$ is determined based on the preparation unit cycle time according to the magic state preparation protocol implemented.

-Solving \crefrange{eq:time_optimal_L}{eq:time_optimal_0} considering the error budget in \cref{eq:E_post} leads to an architecture that approximates the space required to minimize time costs.
-Space costs are measured by the number of physical qubits required to encode all logical qubits in the layout.
-The exact number of logical qubits in the core processor is determined as described in \Cref{sec:core_area} for the memory fabric, while we consider a buffer with a fixed size of 25 logical qubits (represented in \cref{fig:core_area}) that guarantees a steady flow of magic states for a circuit with $T = T_{\text{depth}}$.
-And, each logical qubit in the surface code requires $2d^2 - 1$ physical qubits.
+Solving \crefrange{eq:time_optimal_L}{eq:time_optimal_0} considering the error budget in \cref{eq:E_post_main_text} leads to an architecture that approximates the space required to minimize time costs.
+Space costs are measured by the number of physical qubits required to encode all logical qubits in each area of the layout.
+Let the total space cost $S$ be represented as the sum of the physical qubits required at each area $l$, i.e.,

+The number of logical qubits in the core processor is determined as described in \Cref{sec:core_area} for the memory fabric, that is, $2Q + \sqrt{8Q} + 29$ logical qubits when $Q$ is a perfect square and slightly fewer logical qubits otherwise.
+We consider buffers with a size of 18 logical qubits (represented in \cref{fig:core_area}), which guarantees a steady flow of magic states to the memory fabric at a rate of one magic state per logical cycle in the time-optimal case.
+The correction storage required is determined by converting the reaction time $\gamma$ into logical cycles and accounting for accessibility, approximated as one bus patch for every two additional correction storage patches.
+Therefore, given that each logical qubit in the surface code requires $2d^2 - 1$ physical qubits, the core processor requires approximately